GrandUnifiedTheoryOfEverything/gutoe/README.md

 ### PDF Generation Tools

-The project includes tools for generating properly formatted PDF documentation:
+The project includes tools for generating properly formatted PDF documentation:<br />
+The current PDF agent is not correctly generating scientific notation.

 - `generate_toe_pdf.py`: Creates a PDF using matplotlib for rendering equations
 - `generate_latex_toe.py`: Creates a LaTeX document with professional typesetting